 Group 3: Guitar players who consistently focus on refining their vibrato (even after they already know how to do it well).
-These guitarists improve their lead guitar skills a lot faster and become much more expressive musicians as a result.
+These guitarists improve their lead guitar skills a lot faster and become masters of guitar playing emotion expression.

-To maximize emotion in your guitar playing, schedule time for practicing your vibrato as you would practice any other technique.
+To master lead guitar playing emotion expression, schedule time for practicing your vibrato as you would practice any other technique.
 Read this article about practicing vibrato on guitar to learn how to do this.

 To make faster progress, seek out an expert guitar teacher who can show you how to master vibrato and integrate this technique with other lead guitar skills to make your guitar solos sound awesome.

-Any guitar lick you play sounds only as good as its final note.
-Most listeners (especially non-musicians) won’t be able to remember every note in your solos, but they WILL remember the sound of the last note in any lick you play.
+Lead guitar licks you play sounds only as good as its final note.
+Most listeners won’t be able to remember every note in your solos, but they WILL remember the sound of the last note in all the guitar licks you play.

-Most guitarists practice playing the notes that lead up to the final note cleanly and accurately, but fail to make the last note sound awesome.
-This makes it impossible to express strong emotions in your guitar playing.
+Most people practice guitar playing the notes that lead up to the final note cleanly and accurately, but fail to make the last note sound awesome.
+This makes it impossible to express strong guitar playing emotion.
 To fix this problem, focus specifically on ornamenting the final note of your guitar licks as you saw and heard in the examples shown earlier in this article.

-Now that you are aware of the most common mistakes that get in the way of you playing guitar with emotion, learn how to practice to add fire to your guitar licks and solos…even if you can’t play guitar fast yet.
+Now that you are aware of the most common mistakes that get in the way of lead guitar playing emotion, learn how to practice to add fire to your guitar licks and solos…even if you can’t play guitar fast yet.
 Download this free eBook about playing awesome guitar licks and learn how to maximize the expressiveness of your guitar playing.